suchartbu/OrrWAs/README.md

 # What is OrrWAs

 OrrWAs is an Web Application Structure.
-* CodeIgniter is an Application Development Framework. <https://codeigniter.com/>
-* Composer is a tool for dependency management in PHP. <https://getcomposer.org/>
-* JSON-RPC is a protocol that allows servers to talk to each other using json-encoded structures. <https://github.com/johnstevenson/jsonrpc>

-## Release Information
 - Support to Manage Multiple Applications in CodeIgniter.
 - Support to dependency manament with Composer.
 - Support to JSON-RPC web service application.

+## Release Information

 ## Changelog and New Features